 Doing yoga is an excellent way to obtain multiple health benefits and peaceful mind.
-The yoga poses help people to become fit, improve flexibility, build muscle strength, perfects posture, protect spine and more.
+The yoga poses help people to become fit, improve flexibility, build muscle strength, perfects posture, protects spine and more.
 These amazing health benefits encourage people to do yoga regularly.
-There are many yoga poses or asanas available, but Chakrasana gain more recognition among people because of its surprising health benefits.
-Chakrasana is otherwise called Urdva Dhanurasana.
+There are many yoga poses or asanas available, but Chakrasana gained more recognition among people because of its surprising health benefits.
+Chakrasana is also called Urdva Dhanurasana.
 Chakrasana is one of the excellent backward bending asanas that helps yoga practitioners gain greater flexibility.
 The Sanskrit meaning of Chakra is Wheel.
 In this yoga pose, the last position looks similar to wheel, therefore the name.
 This asana brings more flexibility to your spine.
 In gymnastics and acrobatics, this position is known as back bridge.

 - Lie down on the back with two hands on your side.